vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Run for another epoch with no fee generated.
 Expect no transfer to be made to the reward pools of the accounts.

+### Locked Reward

+When a party earns rewards (in governance token), they are transferred into the party's locked account and locked for the appropriate period before vesting.
+Sum of  rewards in vesting account and locked account will be reflected in the party's "LOCKED_FOR_STAKING" account and they can be staked.

+- When a party receives a governance token reward that is locked, the [Locked_FOR_REWARD] balance for the party is incremented by the corresponding amount. (<a name="0056-REWA-200" href="#0056-REWA-200">0056-REWA-200</a>).
+- When a party transfers locked tokens out of the [Locked_FOR_REWARD] account, the balance for the party is decreased by the corresponding amount. (<a name="0056-REWA-201" href="#0056-REWA-201">0056-REWA-201</a>).
+- A party can stake the assets in the [Locked_FOR_REWARD] account. (<a name="0056-REWA-202" href="#0056-REWA-202">0056-REWA-202</a>).

 ### Distributing fees paid rewards (<a name="0056-REWA-010" href="#0056-REWA-010">0056-REWA-010</a>)

 for product spot: (<a name="0056-REWA-060" href="#0056-REWA-060">0056-REWA-060</a>)